jeremyh/ard-pipeline/README.md

 in the repo.

-You can avoid this, and still maintain live editing, by doing a non-isolated editable install:
+You can avoid this, and still maintain live editing, by doing a non-isolated editable installation:

 ```Bash
 python3 -m pip install --no-build-isolation --editable .